 The Texas Legislature added the crime of continuous violence against the family to the Texas Penal Code in 2009.
 The law allows prosecutors to file felony charges against alleged offenders accused of committing two or more domestic assaults within a calendar year.

-In a continuous violence against the family case, jurors do not have to unanimously agree on the specific conduct in which the alleged offender engaged that constituted domestic assault.
+In continuous violence against the family case, jurors do not have to unanimously agree on the specific conduct in which the alleged offender engaged that constituted domestic assault.
 The jury only needs to unanimously agree that an alleged offender engaged in conduct constituting domestic assault two or more times within 12 months.

 If you or your loved one were arrested for continuous violence against the family in Fort Worth, it is important for you to avoid making any kind of statement to authorities.
 Make sure the first person you speak to is a criminal defense lawyer.

 The Law Offices of Richard C. McConathy will work to possibly get your criminal charges reduced or dismissed.
-Call (817) 422-5350 or contact us online to schedule a free consultation.
+Call (817) 422-5350 or contact us online to schedule a consultation.

 Under Texas Penal Code § 25.11(a), a person commits the offense of continuous violence against the family if they, during a period that is 12 months or less in duration, engage in conduct two or more times that constitutes an assault offense against another person or persons whose relationship to or association with the defendant is described by Texas Family Code § 71.0021(b), Texas Family Code § 71.003, or Texas Family Code § 71.005.